-I Want to ParticipateGreat!
-However, preparing for the ASMTA Regional Festival (“the festival”) takes a lot of work, on your part and mine!
-When students are participating at the intermediate and advanced levels, really anything beyond Level 2, I encourage families to switch to 45-minute lessons.
-Else, it becomes a struggle.
-If you’re doing this for the first time, I encourage you to read about the pros and cons of this festival in April and the earlier Sonatina Festival in November on this page.
+I Want to Participate!Great!
+Keep in mind that preparing for the ASMTA Regional Festival (“the festival”) takes a lot of work beyond simply practicing your pieces.
+If you are participating at the intermediate and advanced levels, I encourage you to switch to 45-minute lessons.
+Else, it becomes a struggle, and I often have to shuffle around what gets covered each week.

 In one sense, preparation is ongoing.
 Many of the skills that I teach all year are part of what is covered on exams.
 However, there are specific things by level that will need extra focus.
 We’ll typically start repertoire in January, which gives plenty of time to learn pieces for the April festival.
-Once we find what pieces you’ll play, we’ll look into preparation for the written theory and additional skills test on the piano that are required by the level of the repertoire chosen.
+Once we find what pieces you’ll play, we’ll start preparing for the written theory and additional skills test on the piano, both specified by the level of the repertoire chosen.

 Much of the preparation that you will do for the theory portion will be with worksheets on your own time.
 However, most of the other elements have to be covered during lesson time.
 If you need extra lesson time to complete study for the requirements, I’m happy to provide it at the same rate you pay for lessons.

 I also provide group preparation time, typically a session of about 2 hours on a Saturday, to run through pieces plus cover all of the other elements.
-It can help to do this together, since we can review what is required more thoroughly.
-If I decide to charge for this, the fee will be minimal and spread among participants.
+Group learning provides comradery and efficiencies in cost over one-on-one preparation.
+Any fee for my time will only be assessed towards those in 30-minute lessons.
+It will be reasonable and spread among the participants.